Heimdall-Framework/heimdall-framework/README.md

 sudo pip3 install pymsgbox libusb1 clamd objectpath
 ```

-Then you must set the following environmental variables to directories of your choice:
+Then you must set the following environment variables to directories of your choice:

 * DEVS_MOUNTPOINT - the location of the directory where the tested devices will be mounted temporary;
 * LOGS_DIRECTORY_PATH - the location of the directory where Heimdall will store its logs.